From duplicate data to direct ROI: a smart integration between platforms.

 two systems, zero communication

-Baker Tilly uses Officient for HR management and leave requests, and AdminConsult for time tracking, project management, and payroll processing.
+Baker Tilly uses a dedicated HR platform for HR management and leave requests, and a separate tool for time tracking, project management, and payroll processing.
 Both are essential, but were running in complete isolation from each other.

-Whenever someone took a day off or called in sick, it got logged in Officient.
-But someone still had to manually enter that same information into AdminConsult to keep time tracking and payroll accurate.
+Whenever someone took a day off or called in sick, it got logged in the HR platform.
+But that information still had to be manually imported into the time tracking and payroll system.
 Which meant:

-On top of that: AdminConsult runs on-premise, not in the cloud.
+On top of that: One of the tools runs on-premise, not in the cloud.
 That makes integration a lot more technically involved.
 But we love a challenge.

 fast, flexible and minimum disruption